Seeker14491/Peekr/README.md

 ## Usage

-To get the plugin working you'll first need to get the BepInEx modding framework installed in Distance ([instructions](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html)).
+To get the plugin working you'll first need to get the BepInEx modding framework installed in Distance.
+On Windows, you just download the latest version from the [BepInEx release page](https://github.com/BepInEx/BepInEx/releases), specifically the file with a name like `BepInEx_x86_x.x.x.x.zip`, and then extract the contents of the zip next to `Distance.exe` in your game install directory.
+Refer to ([the docs](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html)) if you need clarification, or for other platforms.

 Note that [Centrifuge](https://github.com/Ciastex/Centrifuge) conflicts with BepInEx.
-[Spectrum](https://github.com/Ciastex/Spectrum), however, works fine alongside BepInEx.
+If you experience issues getting BepInEx working, it might be due to some files left from a previous Centrifuge install.
+To fix this, delete the `Distance_Data/Managed` folder from your game directory, then verify the game through Steam.
+[Spectrum](https://github.com/Ciastex/Spectrum), works fine alongside BepInEx.

 Install the plugin by placing the `PeekrPlugin` directory inside the `Distance/BepInEx/plugins/` directory, such that your directory structure ends up looking like `Distance/BepInEx/plugins/PeekrPlugin/PeekrPlugin.dll`.